brendanhalstead/ai-progress-rates/MODEL_EXPLANATION.md

 ## 1. Model Overview

-The model is built around a core differential equation that describes the rate of AI progress over time.
-This rate is not constant; it dynamically changes based on several factors, creating a feedback loop:
+The model is built around a core system of coupled ordinary differential equations (ODEs) that describe the trajectory of AI development.
+The model's dynamics emerge from several interconnected feedback loops:

 1.  **Inputs**: The model takes time-series data for human labor, AI labor (in human-equivalents), and compute resources (for experiments and training).
-2.  **Production Functions**: A series of nested Constant Elasticity of Substitution (CES) production functions combine these inputs to produce an overall "progress rate".
+2.  **Production Functions**: A series of nested Constant Elasticity of Substitution (CES) production functions combine these inputs to produce rates of change.
+3.  **Research Stock**: A new state variable, "research stock," represents the accumulated knowledge and algorithmic sophistication.
+This stock grows based on research inputs (cognitive labor and experiment compute).
+4.  **Software Progress**: The rate of "software progress" is no longer a direct output of a production function.
+Instead, it is derived from the growth of the research stock, modeling progress as the rate of *improvement relative to* the existing knowledge base.
-3.  **Feedback Loop**: As AI progress accumulates, it enables greater automation of cognitive tasks.
-This increased automation, in turn, amplifies the effective labor input, which can accelerate the rate of future progress.
+5.  **Automation Feedback Loop**: As cumulative AI progress (`P`) accumulates, it enables greater automation of cognitive tasks.
+This increased automation, in turn, amplifies the effective labor input, which accelerates the growth of both research stock and overall progress.
-4.  **Integration**: The model integrates the instantaneous progress rate over time to calculate the cumulative AI progress, which then feeds back into the automation level.
+6.  **Integration**: The model integrates the instantaneous rates over time to calculate the two core state variables: cumulative AI progress (`P`) and cumulative research stock (`RS`).

-The model's dynamics are governed by a set of parameters that define the relationships between its components (e.g., how easily AI can substitute for human labor).
+The model's dynamics are governed by a set of parameters that define the relationships between its components.
 These parameters can be estimated by constraining the model to match certain "anchor points"—plausible real-world observations or expert judgments.

 ## 2. Core Components and Equations

-The model is composed of four main computational steps that lead to the overall progress rate.
+The model is composed of several computational steps that lead to the overall progress rate.

 ### 2.1.
 Cognitive Output (C)